hanu7348/visualframeextraction/README.md

-# 📹 Advanced Visual  Extractions  & Summarization
+# 📹 Advanced Visual  Frame Extractions  & Summarization

 This repository contains a Streamlit application for advanced video summarization.
 The application allows users to upload videos, extract key frames, generate captions for each frame using pre-trained models, and summarize the captions into a coherent text summary.
 The application also includes user authentication and performance metrics visualization.